Patellofemoral syndrome: understanding pain at the front of the knee

 The treatment is in the vast majority of cases non-surgical.
 The goal is not simply to alleviate the pain, but above all to correct the mechanical causes that perpetuate it.

-The basis of the treatment rests on the knee rehabilitation.
-It aims to strengthen the quadriceps muscles, but also the glutes and core, which contribute to proper lower limb alignment.
-The training also focuses on muscle flexibility, coordination, and stability.
+The treatment is based on knee rehabilitation.
+It aims to strengthen the quadriceps muscles, as well as the glutes and core, which contribute to proper lower limb alignment.
+The work also focuses on muscle flexibility, coordination, and stability.

 It is often necessary to temporarily adapt physical activity.
 This does not mean stopping all movement, but avoiding the most painful movements for a period of time.
 Resumption of activity should then be gradual, supervised, and tailored to individual needs.